 The most probable origin of the term, in our view, goes back to the very early settlers in New England.
 Each year they would welcome the arrival of a cold wintry weather in late October when they could leave their stockades unarmed.
 But then came a time when it would suddenly turn warm again, and the Native Americans would decide to have one more go at the settlers.
 “Indian summer,” the settlers called it.
 Watch a video from Editor-in-Chief Judson Hale about the origin of Indian Summer.

 Are you experiencing Indian summer conditions in your area?
-Please post a comment below!
+Let us know in the comments below!

-Try our delicious Indian Summer Applesauce for the next Indian Summer day.
+Also try our delicious Indian Summer Applesauce on your next Indian Summer day.